UhuruSoftware/openshift.net/documentation/Origin-Server Changes.md

 Examples:

-- a Windows cartridge
+**Windows cartridge:**

 	Name: dotnet
-	Platform: ['Windows-6.3']
+	Platform: ['windows']

-- a Linux cartridge
+**Linux cartridge:**

 	Name: ruby
-	Platform: ['Fedora-19', 'RedHatEnterpriseServer-6.5']
+	Platform: ['linux']

 Platform matching should be case insensitive.
-We may want to consider allowing wildcards for the version part of the platform string.

 ### Broker Code Changes

-We need the broker to build a list of platforms available in the network.
-This will be required when listing cartridges.
-We also need the MCollective proxy to accept a new filtering option when looking up nodes, named 'Platform'.
+The broker needs to be aware of what platforms are available in the network.
+Brokers will be configured with a list of platforms in the broker.conf file (configuration name CLOUD_PLATFORMS with a comma separated list of platforms).
+This is required when listing cartridges.

+The MCollective proxy classes also have to be modified to accept filtering using the 'Platform' fact.

+The broker has to be modified so it does not allow moving gears between Linux and Windows nodes.

+Example:

+	# Domain suffix to use for applications (Must match node config)
+	CLOUD_DOMAIN="openshift.local"
+	# Comma seperted list of valid gear sizes
+	VALID_GEAR_SIZES="small,medium"

+	# Comma separated list of available node platforms
+	CLOUD_PLATFORMS="windows,linux"
+	...

 Modified files (in the PoC):

 - [`./origin-server/controller/lib/openshift/application_container_proxy.rb`](https://github.com/UhuruSoftware/origin-server/blob/master/controller/lib/openshift/application_container_proxy.rb)